 Most commonly, Nematodes and foliage Scales ruin the garden plants.
 Use a good quality chemical nematicide to treat Nematodes.
 Dip a cotton swab in rubbing alcohol and brush on the scale formation to remove it.

 Normally, these plants can deal with any mild disease on their own.
 So, diseases may not be a major concern to the gardeners.
 You just have to enrich the soil with mild fertilizers and plant nutrients occasionally.

 Using good quality sterilized garden shears, cut off the decolorized leaves occasionally.
 By removing the seed pots, you can control the self-seeding of the plants.
 For more appealing looks, clip off the spent blooms.
 However, do not damage the healthy flower stalk until it deteriorates.
 It will continue to produce fresh blooms.

 While gardening, we recommend you to use good quality garden Gears and sterilized garden tools.
-In addition to the plant safety, these equipment ensure human safety also.
+In addition to plant safety, this equipment ensures human safety also.

 Uses of Dietes Bicolor

-The lack of scientific studies on some herbs, limits the indigenous herbal product development in many parts of the world.
+The lack of scientific studies on some herbs limits the indigenous herbal products development in many parts of the world.
 In spite of it, traditional medicines use herbs to cure many diseases.